Send money

 Recipient account ID.
 You can create multiple transfers to same recipient account.

-Unique transfer ID in your system.
-We use this field also to perform idempotency check to avoid duplicate transfers in case of network failures or timeouts.
-You can only submit one transfer with same originalTransferId.
+This is required to perform idempotency check to avoid duplicate transfers in case of network failures or timeouts.

 Recipient will see this reference text in their bank statement.
 Maximum allowed characters depends on the currency route.
 Business Payments Tips article has a full list.